 EDITOR’S NOTE: This is part three in a series of reviews of three eco-friendly paint options.
-Lots of companies are now making paint like this.
+Lots of companies are now making paint like this, click to see all the options.
 Some are from companies that make traditional paint, but have added a low-VOC line.
 Others are from companies that were founded on the principles of sustainability.
 Either way, what you really want to know is how well they perform.
 How many coats does it take to get good coverage?
 Read on to find out how Olympic did.

 Olympic Premium Zero-VOC Paint